Irene Oritseweyinmi Joe

 B.A.
 Government and African American Studies, University of Texas at Austin 2003, cum laude

 Professor Irene Oritseweyinmi Joe joined the UC Davis School of Law Faculty in 2016.
 Her teaching profile at King Hall includes Criminal Law, Criminal Procedure, Professional Responsibility, Voir Dire, and Criminal Trials: Theory and Practice.

 Prior to joining the faculty at UC Davis, Professor Joe was the Binder Teaching Fellow at UCLA School of Law where she taught courses in the Ethics of Criminal Justice, Voir Dire, and Trial Advocacy.

 Professor Joe’s research is at the intersection of criminal procedure and professional responsibility.
 Her current projects focus on defining the public defender institution while exploring ways to address its caseload crisis.
-Her research has appeared in journals such as the UCLA Law Review and the Boston University Law Review.
+Her research has appeared or is forthcoming in journals such as the California Law Review, UCLA Law Review, and the Boston University Law Review.
 Professor Joe also published an op-ed during the 2016 election cycle titled, “Like Many Immigrants, I Owe a Debt to the Republican Party…of the 1980s” in the Los Angeles Times.

 You can follow Professor Joe via her Twitter handle: @ireneojoe